 A Rich History of Folklore

-In contemporary Hawaiian culture, local superstitions go much further than black cats or having seven years of bad luck from breaking a mirror, and often tie into the unique flora and fauna of the islands.
+In contemporary Hawaiian culture, local superstitions go much further than black cats or having seven years of bad luck from breaking a mirror and often tie into the unique flora and fauna of the islands.

-According to Hawaii Magazine “there isn’t a single culture that has immigrated to Hawaii that has not also brought with it the spiritual folklore of their origin.”
-Though there may be different superstitions intertwined with the Hawaii’s native beliefs, we thought it would be both fun and informative to share just a few of Hawaii’s Cultural do’s and don’ts.
-Some of these will be interesting and other will help you to be a more sensitive visitor to this unique and wonderful cultural melting pot.
+Though there may be different superstitions intertwined with Hawaii's native beliefs, we thought it would be both fun and informative to share just a few of Hawaii's cultural do's and don'ts.
+Some of these will be interesting, and others will help you be a more sensitive visitor to this unique and wonderful cultural melting pot.

-Don’t take a lava rock from the volcano, or sand/rock from the beaches in Hawaii—you will be cursed by the fire goddess Pele!
+Don't take a lava rock from the volcano or sand/rock from the beaches in Hawaii—you will be cursed by the fire goddess Pele!

 Legends say Pele is a beautiful fire goddess known for her power, passion, hot-temper, jealousy, and, for being the creator of the Hawaiian Islands themselves!
-She usually appears as a woman with long hair wearing red, or an older woman with long, white hair, holding a cane.
+She usually appears as a woman with long hair wearing red or an older woman with long, white hair, holding a cane.

 Don’t take pork on the Pali Highway—it will upset Pele!